The Daytona Beach Housing Authority has been awarded two HOPE VI Revitalization Grants by HUD.

 Approvals were been obtained and construction completed on all three sites.
 The three new developments are privately managed by Picerne Management.

-Villages at Halifax contains a total of 71 new apartments, 31 are operated as public housing units under contract with HUD, and 40 as tax credit units.
+Villages at Halifax contains a total of 71 new apartments, 31 are operated as affordable housing units under contract with HUD, and 40 as tax credit units.
 Fifty of the units are contained in 2 two-story apartment buildings and are targeted for the elderly.
 Twenty-one townhome style units are for families.
 Construction was completed July 2007.

 Homeownership are to be constructed on all three sites as well.
 Final plans for the number of homes on each site are still being developed, but the total number is expected to exceed 120 single-family detached homes.
 These homes will be developed outside of the terms of the HOPE VI grants.